-- L-band: Most critical in southern Greenland, specifically the southeast area where C-band decorrelation has been encountered when using 35-day repeat orbit data.
-Full coverage desired and long tracks (coast to coast) aid data processing and calibration - C-band: Full coverage is desired with long tracks (coast to coast) to aid in data processing and calibration - X-band: Continuation of the current approach (with reference to super sites) is recommended, including more frequent coverage of smaller, high impact regions
+- ♦ L-band: Most critical in southern Greenland, specifically the southeast area where C-band decorrelation has been encountered when using 35-day repeat orbit data.
+Full coverage desired and long tracks (coast to coast) aid data processing and calibration - ♦ C-band: Full coverage is desired with long tracks (coast to coast) to aid in data processing and calibration - ★ X-band: Continuation of the current approach (with reference to super sites) is recommended, including more frequent coverage of smaller, high impact regions are provided in the science requirements document and include sensor-specific configuration preferences.

-In response to a PSTG request, the science community also identified specific super sites that would benefit from highresolution X-band data acquisition.
+In response to a PSTG request, the science community also identified specific super sites that would benefit from high-resolution X-band data acquisition.
 The response focuses on 53 Greenland glaciers, based on existing research super sites or individual principal investigator areas of interest.
-Site specifics are provided in the science requirements document and include sensor-specific configuration preferences.
+Site specifics